-The JOY Project, located in north-central BC, comprises the JOY and PINE Properties, and also the "Staked Claims" acquired directly by the Company.
-In November 2016, the Company entered into a purchase agreement with a private company wholly-owned by one of its directors (note 10(c)) to purchase 100% of the JOY Property for the reimbursement of the vendor's direct acquisition costs of \$335,299.
-The property is subject to an underlying NSR royalty held by a former owner which is capped at \$3.5 million.
+On November 21, 2017, Amarc acquired 100% interest in the JOY Property from a private company wholly-owned by one of its directors (note 10(c)) for the reimbursement of the vendor's direct acquisition costs of \$335,299.
+The JOY Property is subject to an underlying 3% NSR royalty from production to a former owner, which is capped at \$3.5 million.